nucleosome-dynamics/nucleosome_dynamics_MuGVRE/README.md

 * class: Whether the nucleosome is well-positioned (W) or fuzzy (F) or undetermined.
 The taken value depends on score_h and score_w.
 Undetermined means the exact position of the nucleosome cannot be determined due to strong fuzziness.

+#### Stiffness

+Primary data
+* Score: Stiffness estimation.
+It represents the energy required to move the nucleosome (expressed in kcal/mol/bp), it's derived from the Gaussian standard deviation.

+Attributes
+* nucleR_score: the nucleR score given to that nucleosome
+* nucleR.class: the nucleR class given to that nucleosome
+* gauss_k: the height of the peak of the gaussian curve
+* gauss_m: the position of the peak of the gaussian curve
+* gauss_sd: the standard deviation of the gaussian curve

 #### Periodicity

+Primary data
+* Position: gene position (from TSS to TTS)

 Attributes
 * nucleosome_first: First nucleosome of the gene.